daniel-ac-martin/apidoc/README.md

 Instead, I propose an alternative.
-Rather than loosely defining APIs in the main documentation or strictly defining them in a second syntax in our source code, we can maintain a set of API documentation files adjacent to our source code files and structly define our API in those. e.g.
+Rather than loosely defining APIs in the main documentation or strictly defining them in a second syntax in our source code, we can maintain a set of API documentation files adjacent to our source code files and strictly define our API in those. e.g.

 	project/src/some_file.php  # Some source code file
 	project/src/some_file.xml  # The strict specification of the API along with